Superconformal Monodromy Defects in $\mathcal{N}$=4 SYM and LS theory: Solutions of the STU model,

 We can also obtain an expression for $\mathcal{E}_i$ at the core from \eqref{stucaseei}, by using the results of section \ref{subsecn4}.
 Specifically, using

 and the fact that for $\mathcal{N}=4$ SYM boundary we have $\mathcal{I}^{i}|_\text{bdy}=-\kappa n/g$, we obtain

 with $(1+\frac{g\mu_i}{\kappa n})$, $-s \kappa$ having the same sign, and this, along with the supersymmetry condition \eqref{n4scebpstextstu}, determines the allowed range of the monodromies.
-By summing $(1+\frac{g\mu_i}{\kappa n})$ and using \eqref{n4scebpstextstu} we also deduce there are two branches of solutions as in \eqref{constraintkgen} (for special cases in which one further restricts the $g\mu_i$, there can be additional constraints on the branch with $s=+\kappa/2$, as illustrated below.)
+By summing $(1+\frac{g\mu_i}{\kappa n})$ and using \eqref{n4scebpstextstu} we also deduce there are two branches of solutions as in \eqref{constraintkgen}.
+Thus, for the STU solutions we therefore have the necessary constraints on the space of solutions given by

+For branch 2 there are additional bounds on the value of $n$ as most simply illustrated in appendix \ref{mingsugrasols} for solutions of minimal gauged supergravity where we show that branch 2 solutions exist for $0<n<1/3$.
+For the main branch it appears that all values of $n>0$ are allowed (in fact for minimal gauged supergravity this is explicitly proven in appendix \ref{mingsugrasols}).
+We will refer to the bounds on $g\mu_i$ in \eqref{stubranches} as ``naive bounds" as there are further restrictions in practise, as we illustrate for the main branch below.